 Three documents are available for download below under “Further information”.
 These items are relevant for drawing up of recovery plans for institutions that are not directly supervised by the European Central Bank.

-Note: These downloads are only available in German.
 Requirements for recovery plans for significant institutions are defined by the ECB!